 Students may receive either the Bachelor of Arts, Major in Criminology degree or the Bachelor of Arts, Honours in Criminology degree, but not both.

 Upon successful completion of the honours program, students are eligible to receive a Bachelor of Arts (Honours).
 Transcripts will indicate a Major in Criminology.

 The Bachelor of Arts, Major in Criminology is offered with a Co-operative Education option.
 Co-operative Education gives a student the opportunity to apply the skills gained during academic study in paid, practical work experience semesters.
 Degree students in the Co-op option are expected to complete a minimum of three work terms while completing their degree.
-Work terms generally occur full-time in separate 4 month work semesters but may also be available part-time over an 8 month continuous (parallel) placement.
+Work terms generally occur full-time in separate 4 month work semesters.
 Work semesters alternate with academic study.

 Students wishing to enter and participate in the Co-op Option must meet the following requirements:

 Program Continuance Requirements

 - Completion of COOP 1101 prior to 75 programs credits